russkyc/paymongo-sharp/README.md

 // We use the PaymongoClient from earlier
 // This returns a Customer object from the server with an Id as confirmation Customer customerResult = await client.Customers.CreateCustomerAsync(customer);

+// Optionally, you can provide an idempotency key to safely retry the request without creating duplicates Customer customerResultWithIdempotency = await client.Customers.CreateCustomerAsync(customer, "<idempotency-key>");
 ```

 **Retrieve a Customer**